LesFerch/WinSetView/Manual.md

 Select and restore a backup file to return Explorer views to a previous state.

-This button will be grayed out on first run.
-Each time you click *Submit*, the PowerShell script makes a backup of the user's Explorer view registry keys to a date-time-named file.
-The *Restore* button will bring up a dialog to let you pick a backup file to restore.
+This button will appear after first run (i.e. after **Submit** has been clicked).
+Each time you click **Submit**, the PowerShell script makes a backup of the user's Explorer view registry keys to a date-time-named file.
+The **Restore** button will bring up a dialog to let you pick a backup file to restore.
 Since it's a standard file dialog, you can use the same interface to delete any unwanted backups by selecting them and right-clicking to get a *Delete* option.

 ## Load Settings